virginiaequitycenter/eastern_shore/README.md

 #### **Change Directory**

 A directory is another word for a folder in your file system.
-In the same way that you need to open the correct folder to access the a particular file, you need to navigate into the right directory using the command line.
+In the same way that you need to open the correct folder to access a particular file, you need to navigate into the right directory using the command line.

-Use the `cd` command to navigate to a file or folder:
+Use the `cd` (change directory) command to navigate to a file or folder:
 ```
 cd <directory name>
 ```